-Options and any accompanying parameters are separated by spaces whereas lists and coordinates are separated by colons and enclosed in brackets [], text and file names are enclosed in quotes, and a few miscellaneous things are enclosed in parentheses.
+Options and any accompanying parameters are separated by spaces whereas lists and coordinates are separated by commas.
+Ranges are separated by colons and enclosed in brackets [], text and file names are enclosed in quotes, and a few miscellaneous things are enclosed in parentheses.